joomla/Manual/versioned_docs/version-4.4/building-extensions/modules/module-development-tutorial/step2-tmpl-file.md

 You shouldn't need to specify the publishing status, template position or menu assignment again - Joomla will continue to use what you specified before.

 When you redisplay a site page then you should see that the module displays the same as before, but now you can go into the administrator back-end to setup a template override.

+**However, if you do create a template override, then remember to delete it afterwards, otherwise the updates to the tmpl file in the later steps in this tutorial will not be visible.**